-Sur La Table’s cookware sale means up 55% off everything you need to feast at home
+Sur la Table’s cookware sale means up to 55% off everything you need to feast at home

 Miyabi Black Prep Knife

-Iron Chef Masaharu Morimoto is a fan of this 5.25 inch knife.
+Iron Chef Masaharu Morimoto is a fan of this 5.25-inch knife.
 Enough said.

 Scanpan CS+ Skillets

-Another kitchen workhorse, this super luxe, oven-proof skillet makes an excellent gift — for you, for your family, for me.
-And don’t fret: it’s non-stick but PFOA-and PFOS-free.
+Another kitchen workhorse, this super luxe, oven-proof skillet makes an excellent gift—for you, for your family, for me.
+And don’t fret: It’s nonstick but PFOA- and PFOS-free.

 Looking for more recommendations?
 Check out our other suggestions.